A Classic Safari reserved exclusively for your private group

 Understand what the seventh largest country in the world has to offer.

 Just how majestic are these creatures?
 Our video may help.

 We’re tickled pink by our press.
 See why.

-Xugana Island Lodge proudly proclaims its island site as the Okavango’s finest.
+Xugana Island Lodge proudly proclaims its island site as the Okavango Deltas finest.
 And we’re not inclined to quibble.
-Xugana Island was long favoured by the local BaSawra (or Bushmen) as a place to refresh and recreate after long hunts (its name means “kneel down to drink”), and our recreation at Xugana is sublime: traditional mokoro (canoe) or motorcraft explorations of the unendingly fascinating Delta and its denizens, fishing for tilapia and tigerfish in its crystalline waters, forays to nearby Moremi Game Reserve to meet up with Moremi’s own stellar cast of animal characters.
+Xugana Island was long favoured by the local BaSawra (or Bushmen) as a place to refresh and recreate after long hunts (its name means “kneel down to drink”), and our recreation at Xugana is sublime: traditional mokoro (canoe) or motorcraft safaris through the unendingly fascinating Delta and its denizens, fishing for tilapia and tigerfish in its crystalline waters, forays to nearby Moremi Game Reserve to meet up with Moremi’s own stellar cast of animal characters.

 Our refreshment at Xugana reminds us of something Isak Dinesen once wrote about Africa, how it “soothes the homesick soul.”
-We enjoy great privacy here: Xugana is surrounded by its own private concession, allowing us to savour the Okavango’s serenity and beauty in glorious solitude.
-The lodge’s up-to-the-minute luxuriousness and welcoming hospitality blend magnificently with the Delta’s ancient lushness.
+We enjoy great privacy here: Xugana is surrounded by its own private concession, allowing us to savour the Okavango’s serenity and beauty in glorious solitude and unabashed luxury.
+The lodge’s up-to-the-minute touches and welcoming hospitality blend magnificently with the Delta’s ancient lushness.

 Saying the Okavango Delta is an enchanting place to see unique wildlife is like saying the Louvre is a pleasant place to see paintings.
 Nothing comparable exists in the known universe, to put it simply.